 Not at all.
 The ability to ask for help when you need it and the ability to reach out is actually a sign of strength and courage.
 Everyone needs help now and then.
 You already have many strengths that you've used before, that for whatever reason aren't being fully utilized in this situation.
 Perhaps this problem feels overwhelming which is making it difficult to access those strengths.
-In our work together, we'll help you identify what those strengths are and how to implement them again in what is happening now.
+In our work together, I'll help you identify what those strengths are and how to implement them again in what is happening now.

 There are many differences.
 While it is great and very important to have a support system of friends and family to talk to, they often can only listen and don't have the knowledge and skills to create change in your life.
 A mental health professional can help you approach your situation in a new way- teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
 Furthermore, therapy is completely confidential.
 You won't have to worry about others "knowing your business."
 Lastly, if your situation provokes a great deal of negative emotion, if you've been confiding in a friend or family member, there is the risk that once you are feeling better you could start avoiding that person so you aren't reminded of this difficult time in your life.